Find Help With Protective Orders in Houston, Texas

 If your case is in the 280th Family Protective Order Court, you must have all your ducks in a row.
 Barbara Stalder is the judge for the 280th District Court and is Board Certified in Family Law.
 She is well-known for her expertise and for holding all litigants accountable for their actions.
 We highly recommend hiring someone familiar with the court and an expert in the field.

-Should I hire an Attorney?
+Should I hire a Protective Order Attorney?

 If you already have a divorce or custody case pending, you will have to file a motion for a protective order through the family court system, as the district attorney’s office will generally not be able to assist you if you are already represented by counsel.
 If you have any concerns about your safety or the safety of your children, we recommend hiring an attorney to protect your rights.